 Your iPad mini, a microphone, and tripod will be sent to you to video-record three brief math lessons both before and after the PD.
 Both intervention and control teachers will receive the video-recording equipment and will keep the equipment after full completion of the project.

 What do you mean by collecting data?

-First, we will collect some data from you, asking both intervention and control teachers for information about themselves, through a series of questionnaires completed in March/April 2022.
-The complete all 6 questionnaires will take about 1 to 2 hours.
-At the end of the project, we will, once again, ask you to fill in questionnaires.
-We will also ask you to collect data on your students (see next question!).
+First, we will collect some data from you, asking both intervention and control teachers for information about themselves, through a series of questionnaires completed in March/April 2023.
+Completing all 6 questionnaires will take about 1 to 2 hours.
+We will also ask you to record yourself teaching math.
+At the end of the project, you will complete all 6 questionnaires once more and record yourself again.
+We will also ask you to collect data on your students once more time (see next question).

 What will my students be asked to do?

 We will also ask intervention and control teachers to conduct a pre-test and post-test for understanding fractions.
 The test takes about 30 minutes.
 You will also need to ask for parent permission to complete the test and to be in the video-recordings of the two math lessons.

 The federal government pays for this project through the Institute of Education Sciences in the U.S. Department of Education.